Transparency of the Regulatory System

 International Commercial Arbitration and Foreign Courts

 Arbitrations taking place in New Zealand (including international arbitrations) are governed by the Arbitration Act 1996.
-The Arbitration Act includes rules based on international commercial arbitration (the United Nations Commission on International Trade Law Model).
+The Arbitration Act includes rules based on the United Nations Commission on International Trade Law (UNCITRAL) and its 2006 amendments.
 Parties to an international arbitration can opt out of some of the rules, but the Arbitration Act provides the default position.

 Bankruptcy is addressed in the Insolvency Act 2006, the Receiverships Act 1993, and the Companies Act 1993.
 The Insolvency (Cross-border) Act 2006 implements the Model Law on Cross-Border Insolvency adopted by the United Nations Commission on International Trade Law in 1997.
 It also provides the framework for facilitating insolvency proceedings when a person is subject to insolvency administration (whether personal or corporate) in one country, but has assets or debts in another country; or when more than one insolvency administration has commenced in more than one country in relation to a person.